-If you have a social media agency or work within one you know there are countless tasks, projects and social media platforms to use for your business and your own needs.
+If you have a social media agency or work within one, you know there are countless tasks, projects, and social media platforms to manage, both for your business and your own needs.

-Having trouble trying to decide which of all the apps and tools out there are really going to not just keep you busy but actually help you be more productive?
+What apps and tools out there are going to help you be more productive?

 In this post, I am going to show you 11 social media productivity tools that provide great results.
-These tools have diverse ways of helping a social media agency that wants to truly be more productive.
+These tools have diverse ways of helping a social media agency that needs to be more productive.

 Let’s go ahead and get started, shall we?

 Before you can look at being more productive, you need to understand how you are spending your time.

 Toggl track is a timer-based system that monitors the time you spend on projects.

 I’m using the browser-based version, but there’s also a desktop and mobile app.

 You can get started straight away by signing up for a free account, opening it in a browser, and clicking the play button.
 The timer starts straight away.
 Stop it when you complete your task.